Wedding Reception Timeline: The Hour-by-Hour Guide to Perfect Flow

 Younger crowd: Later cutting (10:00 PM+) or skip the formal cutting entirely.
 Nobody's waiting for permission to leave.

 The actual cutting takes 3-4 minutes max.
 We play background music (usually your first dance song instrumental), photographers get their shots, you feed each other cake (or smash it, your call), done.
+Don't drag this out with speeches or explanations.

 Post-cake is when your photo booth often sees maximum traffic.
 Guests who won't dance love having an activity option.